 While framing and insulating the bus walls we didn’t consider the steps.
-They were one part of the bus that we did not think we needed to touch.
-They had water proof rubber padding on them and that was that.
 It wasn’t until we saw another build that we realized the steps had no insulation.
-The solution was simple.
-Rip up the steps, add insulation, be warmer.
-Not quite.
+The solution was to simply rip up the steps, add insulation, and be warmer.
+However, like every other part of this build, it was a bit more challenging.
 This tutorial will guide you through framing and insulating your bus steps to seal up that ice cold metal box that is often over looked.

 Circular Saw/ Table Saw